500 Keys: Plot

 The Simpsons return home from an errand, but Maggie gets locked in the car.
 While searching for the spare key, Maggie frees herself, but they discover a collection of keys to every door in Springfield.
 At school, Lisa uses a key and finds a hidden classroom.
 She shares her discovery with Principal Skinner, but when she brings along the school newspaper, they find a bookshelf.
 Skinner and Superintendent Chalmers snatch the key from Lisa.
 She has the key replicated and finds the classroom hidden behind the shoddy bookshelf.
 She sees a mysterious figure writing "The children are on Bus 23" on the chalkboard.

 Meanwhile, Bart causes mayhem with the keys but accidentally does good deeds and gets the key to the city.
 Marge and Maggie find a key for a wind-up toy that makes farting noises when it moves.
 The toy gets away from them, and they chase it around town.
 Homer uses a key to get into the Duff brewery with Barney and goes joyriding in the Duff blimp.

 To get more information, Lisa and Bart ask Nelson who explains Bus 23 was a bus full of children that drove over an ice bridge but never returned.
 Homer flies them in the blimp to the river where the ice bridge would be.
 Lisa falls into the water where she sees the submerged Bus 23, and Homer dives in to save her.
 They find the children are mannequins.
 Homer and Lisa are saved by the wind-up toy, which knocks over a tree onto which they grab.
 The mysterious figure is revealed to be Otto, who drove Bus 23 and is relieved not to be responsible for the death of the children.

 Bart forces Chalmers and Skinner to explain everything.
 Years earlier, the school received a grant for improving its classrooms.
 Skinner cashed the check but left the money in his pants pocket, and his mother destroyed it washing his laundry.
 Chalmers and Skinner built a fake classroom including rented mannequins and photographed it to keep the government from finding out.
-Due to that they can only afford to rent the mannequins, they put them on Bus 23 to have Otto return them at 5 o'clock, before being charged for the extra day and they didn't prorate, but the ice bridge collapsed, and the bus went into the river.
+However, they could only afford to rent the mannequins and had to return them by 5:00 that afternoon to avoid being charged for an extra day and they didn’t prorate.
+While Otto was driving the mannequins to the rental office in Bus 23, the ice bridge collapsed and the bus fell into the river.
 Chalmers and Skinner apologize to Otto for letting him believe he killed the students.

-Later, Otto drives his bus across an icy bridge, believing his passengers are mannequins but is transporting real children.
-His bus falls into the river.
+Later, Otto drives his bus across an icy bridge, believing that the real children he is transporting are really mannequins.
+The bus falls into the river.